 Joseph Conyers is a committed performer, educator and director based in Philadelphia.
-He has been the assistant principal bassist of the Philadelphia Orchestra since 2010 and teaches double bass at The Juilliard School, NY.
-He is also director of the music education and leadership nonprofit Project 440.
+He is the principal bassist of the Philadelphia Orchestra and teaches double bass at The Juilliard School, NY.
+He is also the director of music education and leadership nonprofit Project 440.

 I love excerpts!
 There is so much to discover in each one - strokes to analyze, fingerings to explore, and musical ideas to dive into - all critical concepts that can enhance one's playing regardless of the repertoire.
 I hope you have as much fun diving into these lessons as I had making them!